ahimanshu13/ahimanshu13.github.io/about/index.md

 An admirer of Nature and its laws and hence a keen Physicist.
 Love to observe and engage in intellectual and metaphorical discussions.
 A little peckish for knowledge and adventure!

-I've always been a musical person; I play amateur electric guitar and love listening to soft psychedelic music with solos (can't get enough of Pink Flody).
-A bookworm, try to read atlest a book a month from all walks of genre.
+I've always been a musical person; I play amateur electric guitar and love listening to soft psychedelic music with solos (can't get enough of Pink Floyd).
+A bookworm who tries to read at least a book a month from all walks of genre.
 Obsessed with cars and planes, in the process of modifying my new RC car and soon to become an armature pilot.
 A coffee enthusiast in search of a perfect cup, so if you know of a good place for coffee, hit me up!

 ## Education
 <style>